-In this guide we provide a top-to-bottom overview of carpet flooring.
-We will review the pros and cons of carpet as a flooring option, where it works best in your home, ways to care for your new carpet and other factors to consider before installation.
+In this guide we provide an overview of carpet flooring installation projects.
+We will review the pros and cons of carpet as a flooring option, where it works best in your home, ways to care for your new carpet and other factors to consider.
 Modernize can even help you find local carpet installers that can guide you through important decisions, such as finding carpeting that fits your budget, determining quality, and more.

 Where Carpet Works Best in Your Home